8th November 2025

 The most ultimate Frédéric Chopin concert ever orchestrated.
 Pianist Henry Kelder will perform all 59 Mazurkas by Frédéric Chopin in chronological order on a Grand Concert Érard, the same that Chopin played.

-Finding the concert within TenClub’s Mayer Manor and Maison des Curiosités, this event should not be missed by the piano enthusiast.
+This event should not be missed by the piano enthusiast.

 Tickets